 When a doctor or physician fails to fully inform a patient of the possible complications of a medical procedure, the results may be devastating.
 People seeking treatment for one type of medical condition may suffer a completely different ailment that requires additional medical attention.

 People may have valid medical malpractice claims when a doctor misrepresentation involves any of the following failures to inform:

 There can be certain situations in which doctors or physicians are not required to provide patients with information before a medical procedure or get the informed consent of patients.
 A few examples of such situations include:

 Did your doctor fail to fully inform you of the possible complications associated with surgery or another medical procedure?
 ReShea Balams may be able to help you obtain medical compensation for medical expenses, pain and suffering, and any lost wages that resulted from the negligence.

-Balams Law Group represents clients throughout the Atlanta area as well as residents of Fulton County, Gwinnett County, Cobb County, DeKalb County, and Clayton County.
+The Balams Firm represents clients throughout the Atlanta area as well as residents of Fulton County, Gwinnett County, Cobb County, DeKalb County, and Clayton County.
 Call (404) 445-2005 right now to let our firm review your case and evaluate your legal options during a free consultation.